Fire and rescue services

 Medical facilities in the Seychelles are limited, especially on the remote islands where doctors are often not available.

 The island of Mahé has several clinics and a state-run hospital.
-The hospital in Victoria, Mahé can deal with accidents and emergencies.
+The Victoria hospital can deal with accidents and emergencies.

 You're subject to all local laws and penalties, including those that appear harsh by Australian standards.
 Check local laws before travelling.